 While approaching Fujin, it’s important to not jump because Fujin can direct his Krossbow Blast projectile upwards or downwards.
 This will cause the projectile to bounce across the screen making it difficult to avoid.
 It’s advised to duck underneath the Krossbow Blast and block if Fujin directs it.
 Watch out for Fujin’s Amplified Krossbow Blast because it will fire an additional projectile to stop your approach.

 Another thing to note is that Fujin’s Wind Push deals no damage on hit and on block.
 Wind Push will only deal damage if it is Amplified, so if Fujin does not have Offensive Meter then his zoning won’t be as strong.
-However, it is still advised to block the Wind Push so that you do not get pushed back.
+However, it is still advised to block the Wind Push so that you do not get pushed back as much.
 After blocking, you’ll be able to freely dash forward before the next Wind Push can make contact.
 Additionally since Wind Push does not deal any damage, Fujin will lose all trades to projectiles.
 Take advantage of this by throwing projectiles at Fujin while he uses his Wind Push.
 By trading, Fujin will continue to take damage from your projectiles while you will take none.

-It’s also incredibly important to jump over the Wind Push because Fujin can anti-air you if he has the Air Slam ability equipped.
+It’s also incredibly important to not jump over the Wind Push because Fujin can anti-air you if he has the Air Slam ability equipped.
 Fujin’s Air Slam allows him to completely control the air and stop his opponents from jumping.
 If Amplified, Air Slam will launch for a combo making any attempts at jumping a risk.
 It’s best to limit your movement and approach Fujin from the ground as to avoid being hit by his Air Slam.

 Fujin has the ability to Armor Break with his Wind Kicks to counter your Breakaway.
 This is usually done after Fujin has hit you with a +KB,+,KB, Tornado or Hop Attack KB.
 Since Wind Kicks can be done at any point in Fujin’s combos, it’s best to not use a Breakaway after these moves.
 By not using a Breakaway, you will avoid the risk of wasting Defensive Meter.